For House Budget Committee Chairman Paul Ryan, the ends justify the means.

 - Declares that Medicare and Social Security are “in dire need of reform” to insure their long-term solvency as more and more Baby Boomers retire.

-- Preserves the current Medicare system for those currently 55 and older.
+- Preserves current Medicare system for those currently 55 and older.
 Beginning in 2014, people currently 54 or younger will be placed in a voucher-style, premium support Medicare Exchange and must choose among private health care plans.
 This cuts Medicare spending by $129 billion over 10 years, much less than the more than $300 billion in savings offered by Obama by cutting payments to drug companies.

-- Creates means-test Medicare premiums for higher-income seniors.
+- Means-test Medicare premiums for higher-income seniors

 - Repeals the 15-member Independent Payment Advisory Board overseeing Medicare costs.
 Ryan assumes that competition rather than “bureaucratic fiat” will control health care costs.

-- Requires the president to submit a plan to shore up the Social Security Trust Fund and requires Congress to submit a plan of its own.
+- Requires the President to submit a plan to shore up the Social Security Trust Fund and requires Congress to submit a plan of its own.

 - Overhauls civil-service pensions to force federal employees and members of Congress and their staffs to make greater contributions toward their own retirement.

 - Reforms the Pension Benefit Guaranty Corporation to address a $34.3 billion unfunded liability.